 On the other hand, parents are there to take care of their children.
 They can do the heavy lifting.
 They can be authoritative and require children to eat.
 It can be difficult for a therapist to develop rapport with a reluctant and resistant adolescent; it is much easier for a therapist to develop a therapeutic alliance with the parents who do want their child to recover.
 In situations where there are multiple treatment providers, parents can help with the communication between team members as they will likely be seeing them all.
 Lastly, parents typically buy the food for the household so they have the ability to execute the meal plan.

 Eating disorders often take years, not months, to fully resolve.
 There will rarely be a scenario in which a patient leaves home for a residential setting and comes home “cured.”
 The reality is that any treatment is only the first stop on the road to recovery–full recovery takes sustained full nutrition and cessation of behaviors for an extended time period and the family, in many cases, can help that happen.
 So whatever treatment model is used, FBT principles and training are vitally important for families.

 - Parents are powerful.

 In the past, mental health treatment was primarily private; the internet has changed that.
-Parent support and activist groups such as FEAST, Eating Disorder Parent Support (EDPS), March Against Eating Disorders, International Eating Disorder Action,and Mothers Against Eating Disorders have connected parents, given them access to scientific information that was not available to parents pre-internet, and given them the tools to organize.
+Parent support and activist groups such as FEAST, Eating Disorder Parent Support (EDPS), March Against Eating Disorders, and International Eating Disorder Action,have connected parents, given them access to scientific information that was not available to parents pre-internet, and given them the tools to organize.
 Social media has increased the pace of this information.
 Parents have access to evidence-based information and are demanding treatment that aligns with it.
 If they are shut out from treatment, they will hear from other parents that this is problematic.
 They may change providers if they are dissatisfied with the treatment their child is receiving